 Joseph Evans Jr better known as EVAJ MUSIC is an ASCAP Accredited Music Producer, Composer, & Songwriter.
 His music is licensed to several major networks such as MTV, VH1, TruTV, Bravo, on shows such as "Real Housewives", "Love & HipHop Atlanta", "Fuse News", "Hardcore Pawn", and "Guy Court".
 He has also worked with several independent artists over the past 10 years.

 He is a Full Sail Graduate and an active NARIP Member.
 Currently residing in Atlanta, GA.
-Joseph is actively pursuing licensing opportunities in film, television, games, and advertising.
+EvaJ Music is actively pursuing licensing opportunities in film, television, games, and advertising.
 He is also an online instructor and currently teaches 18 courses on topics such as: Logic Pro X, Garageband, Audacity, Music Production, Mixing, and Music Theory.